A Comprehensive Guide to Plan an Effective Presentation

 7. Using Voice & Body

 The uttered word is incapacitated to make real communication with your audience, as only a single sense is involved from the side of the audience.
 In lieu of this fact, visuals are used to make a greater impact.
-Now, apart from visuals, a word well spoken can also help you connect with your audience effectively.
-Varying the speed with which you speak, emphasizing some constructive changes, tuning the tone and pitch of your voice can make you sound more interesting than ever.
+Now, apart from visuals, a word well-spoken can also help you connect with your audience effectively.
+Varying the speed with which you speak, emphasizing some constructive changes, tuning the tone and pitch of your voice can make you sound more interesting than ever and something a professional speaker would do.

 It would be evident to mention that over 3/4th of communication is made in presentations is non-verbal.
 This means that your body language is crucial to getting that message spread across the set of audience.
 Pacing the stage, making use of hands, facial expressions, it all matter.
 Making your gestures confident and open is the key to success, move naturally around the stage and if possible move between your audience as well.